TomRiddle01/pyculator/README.md

-# Pyculator - texteditor-based calculator
+# Pyculator - python-based calculator

+**DISCLAIMER:** Please be careful when using this tool.
+It is only a small script executing foreign code.
+Only run your own python code.

-Pyculator is a small script that runs python scripts and outputs intermediate results into the source code.
+Pyculator is a small script that runs other python scripts and outputs intermediate results into the source code.

 This enables you to make complex caltulations and repeat these by editing the code again.